 The Contractor shall actively monitor and track provider compliance with appointment availability standards as required in ACOM Policy 417 [42 CFR 438.206].

-The Contractor is required on a quarterly basis to conduct review of the availability of the below listed providers in sufficient quantity to ensure results are meaningful and representative of the Contractor's network.
+The Contractor shall ensure that providers offer a range of appointment availability, per appointment timeliness standards, for intakes and ongoing services based upon the clinical need of the member.
+The exclusive use of same-day only appointment scheduling and/or open access is prohibited within the contractor's network.
+The Contractor is required on a quarterly basis to conduct review of the availability of the below listed providers in sufficient quantity to ensure results are meaningful and representative of the Contractor's network as specified in Attachment F3, Contractor Chart of Deliverables.